KEY STAGE 3

-Mayflower High School's Computer Science department consists of three specialist Computer Science teachers.
+Mayflower High School's Computer Science department consists of four specialist Computer Science teachers.
 We are a small, enthusiastic team, achieving good results at all levels, offering personalised learning pathways for students.

-The students have excellent opportunities to use state-of-the-art ICT facilities to enhance their learning, including the new FROG virtual learning platform.
+The students have excellent opportunities to use state-of-the-art ICT facilities to enhance their learning, including the Google Classroom.

 All students, including sixth formers are encouraged to use ICT wherever possible to enhance their studies across all subjects.

 Key stage 3

 At Key Stage 3, the faculty follows the renewed Computing National Curriculum framework.
 This is taught in 3 lessons per fortnight in Years 7, 8 and 9 and is delivered through a varied and engaging scheme of work, covering a broad range of units and skills, including the area of e-safety, digital literacy and computational thought.

 Term 1 - Virtual Tour of Mayflower High School